Moniter123/build-cdn/_posts/2018-02-06-under-the-hood-of-docker.md

 it is important to note that the chroot syscall is only available to the user `root` and it is also not designed to protect from a root user inside a chroot jail.
 It is therefore important that any program using the `chroot` system call also switches to a non-root user after doing so.

+> **Note:** Current container technology rarely uses chroot as their method of restricting filesystem access, but opt
+> to use things like OverlayFS, or the Linux Device Mapper directly, in conjunction with mount namespaces (see below).

 ## capabilities: making non-root users a little bit of root